lkjamison/mlmtools/paper.md

 ```
 ![Within-Group Association Plot](man/figures/figure_2.png)

-The unadjusted within-classroom associations between maths scores in kindergarten and maths gains are visualized above and the between classroom association below.
+The unadjusted within-classroom associations between maths scores in kindergarten and math gains are visualized above and the between classroom association below.

 ```{r}